0xseljarida/Inception/NOTES.md

 > **A namespace gives a process its own private view of one part of the system.**

-Instead of one global process list, one global network, one global hostname, the kernel keeps a second copy and hands it to the process. **The process never knows it got a copy.** It just looks around and reports what it finds.
+Instead of one global process list, one global network, one global hostname, the kernel keeps a second copy and hands it to the process. **The process has no way to detect the copy.** It queries the kernel and gets the private view back.

 **Why use them?**

-- **Isolation.** Each process gets its own world and can't see anyone else's.
+- **Isolation.** Each process gets its own view of the system and cannot access anyone else's.
 - **Security.** You can run something you don't trust.
 If a malicious process tries to destroy the filesystem, it destroys *its own view* of it.
 The host and every other process are untouched.
 - **Containers.** Docker and LXC are built out of them.
 - **Sharing, on purpose.** Namespaces can be handed out deliberately: two containers can share a network namespace, or a mount point, while staying separate everywhere else.